deep-patel21/Notes4You/README.md

 # Notes4You
-Responsive music player web app, connecting users to the best piano tutorials for their favorite songs in a minimalist enviroment.
+Responsive music player web app, connecting users to the best piano tutorials for their favorite songs.

 Features:
   - Easy to navigate through tracklist